Hosting Cloud offers shared hosting, virtual and dedicated servers, domain services, SSL certificates, and more. Its website is published in Russian.

 Pricing and Support

-Hosting Cloud’s Linux shared hosting packages are dirt cheap, but the advertised prices are for biennial billing, so you’ll pay more if you choose to be billed monthly, quarterly, semi-annually, or annually.
-You can pay in U.S. dollars, Russian rubles, or Ukrainian hryvnias by PayPal, Privat24, WebMoney, or Yandex.Money.
+Hosting Cloud offers dirt-cheap Linux shared hosting packages with advertised prices for biennial billing.
+However, opting for monthly, quarterly, semi-annually, or annual billing will result in higher charges.
+You have the flexibility to pay in U.S. dollars, Russian rubles, or Ukrainian hryvnias using PayPal, Privat24, WebMoney, or Yandex.Money.

 Some plans come with a 30-day money-back guarantee that might make you feel better about signing up for two years, and there is a 7-day free trial that allows you to try before you buy.